Here’s the deal—all of us want JewishBoston.com to thrive. Here are a few community guidelines to make that happen:

 - We encourage diverse points of view and civil dialogue about Israel.
 We recognize that Jews have many opinions and that having a safe place for differing viewpoints can strengthen our community and Israel.

-- We will remove content that advocates for divestment, a one-state solution or other materials that deny Israel's right to exist.
+- We will remove content posted by individual bloggers who advocate for divestment, a one-state solution or deny Israel’s right to exist, as well as bloggers writing on behalf of organizations whose mission is the same.

 3. Our events guidelines are pretty straightforward.
 We accept the following: